GrahamJoonsar/Binary-Converter/README.md

-# Binary-to-decimal
+# Binary-Converter
-Converting binary numbers to decimals.
+Converting binary numbers to decimals and vice versa.